byWulf/jigsawlutioner/README.md

 ![Transforming single pieces into solved puzzle](doc/solution_mockup.png)

+## See also
+* [bywulf/jigsawlutioner-cli](https://github.com/byWulf/jigsawlutioner-cli) - command line tools to use this algorithm
+* [byWulf/jigsawlutioner-machine](https://github.com/byWulf/jigsawlutioner-machine) - lego machine scanning and solving the puzzle by its own automatically

 ## Why
 Solving jigsaw puzzles by hand should be a relaxing leisure activity.
 But when it comes to a point, when you have a table full of black pieces, and all you can do it brutforcing them by trying each side to each other sides resolving in 4 solved connections within 2 hours, that is no fun anymore.
 This algorithm doesn't care about colors and only looks at the individual formed piece borders so it is able to attack exactly this problem case.